My Child's Health >> Skin Problems

 Why Eczema Skin Erruptions Occur

-Some babies develop eczema and others do not, and there are several predisposing and precipitating causes that we can discuss.
+Some people and babies develop eczema and others do not, and there are several predisposing and precipitating causes that we can discuss.
 These factors may increase the risk of babies acquiring eczema, but sometimes we just don't know why the individual baby develops these skin symptoms when his siblings are free from skin problems.
+The same can be said for adults, as it is a syndrome involving many factors when an adult experiences Eczema.

 Another stress that can shift babies into allergic reactions is exposure to protein that trigger antibody response.
 Sometimes exposure can come from the foods a breastfeeding mother has eaten.
-Introducing allergenic solid foods at too young an age can also develop these allergic and hypersensativity reactions than others, depending on the nutritional status, prenatal environment, and genetics.
+This is because her digestion is a problem and is most likely dealing with Leaky Gut Syndrome herself.
+Introducing allergenic solid foods at too young an age can also develop these allergic and hypersensitivity reactions than others, depending on the nutritional status, prenatal environment, and genetics.

 The Gut Connection